Borstal: Corporal punishment

 Except in Northern Ireland, the only corporal punishment officially available in borstals was the birch for mutiny or assaulting an officer, and this could be imposed only by the visiting magistrates, subject in each case to the personal approval of the Home Secretary, just as in adult prisons.
 Only male inmates over 18 might be so punished.
 This power was very rarely used – there were only seven birching cases in borstals in the 10 years to 1936.
 This birching power was available only in England and Wales (not in Scottish borstals).
 Caning as a more day-to-day punishment was used in the single borstal in Northern Ireland but was not authorised in Scotland or England and Wales.
 Confusion on this matter arises perhaps because in approved schools, a quite different kind of youth institution based more on the open "boarding school" model, caning was an official punishment for young people (maximum age 19).

 Commonwealth

 A similar system under the name "borstal" or "borstal school" has also been introduced in several other Commonwealth countries.

+Canada

+The New Haven Borstal School was opened in Burnaby, British Columbia in 1939 and closed in 2001.